 This movie is utterly confounding.
 This is why traditional movies end up boring me, because they make too much sense.
 If you’re looking for narrative jumps that leap into orbit, if you’re seeking out the unhinged, if you have ever wanted to watch a movie that goes from Elm Street to giallo to pre-Seven box related ending five years before that film was released and if you watched Troll 2 and said, “But what if the same people made a movie that makes even less sense?”, please consider this a strong recommendation.

 Want to see it for yourself?
-I posted a link to the entire movie above.
-Or you can order it like I did from Cult Action.
+You can order it like I did from Cult Action.